 Determine any physical space limitations for your waffle party.

 How many people can you comfortably host?
 Do you have enough room for people to sit once their plates are full, while still leaving room around the table?
-How much table and counter space do you have for toppings?
+How much table and counter space do you have for your waffle bar of toppings?
 How much space will the waffle irons and batter occupy?

 Imagine yourself in the role of a guest arriving at the waffle party, and consider what all you’ll want and need over the course of the event.
 Where will you find these things?
 If you’re uncertain about space, just start small the first time.
 You can always expand later.

 Keep in mind that running two or more waffle irons uses a significant amount of electricity.
 What are the limitations of your electrical system, if any?
 If you’re in a house or apartment that was wired within the last few decades, you probably have nothing to worry about.
 But if it’s an older building, you may want to do a “test run” before the party, making sure you can plug in the desired number of waffle irons without overloading your kitchen circuit.

 Determine the amount of raw waffle ingredients you need for your event.